minio/minio/docs/tls/README.md

 **Note:**
 * The key and certificate files must be appended with `.key` and `.crt`, respectively.
-* A filename for a certificate signed by a CA consists of a concatenation of the server's certificate, any intermediates, and the CA's root certificate.
+* A certificate signed by a CA contains information about the issued identity (e.g. name, expiry, public key) and any intermediate certificates.
+The root CA is not included.

 ## <a name="generate-use-self-signed-keys-certificates"></a>3.
 Generate and use Self-signed Keys and Certificates with Minio